Alfa Romeo Giulia saloon review

 On the road, the Giulia benefits from plenty of grip and impressive agility, and it’s almost as capable as either the Jaguar XE or BMW 3 Series in terms of its overall ride and handling balance.
 The steering is light and very quick, while the suspension setup feels too firm on bumpy roads.
 Nevertheless, it’s still fun on the right road.
 The powerful Veloce model can exploit the Giulia’s talented chassis and its limited-slip differential gives it an even more planted feel through corners.

-With its recent updates, the Giulia now strikes a good balance between performance, driving fun and comfort, like its Jaguar XE rival, and it certainly beats the Audi A4 in this regard.
+With its interior updates, the Giulia now strikes a good balance between performance, driving fun and comfort, like its Jaguar XE rival, and it certainly beats the Audi A4 in this regard.
 The Giulia will appeal to the keenest drivers in the small executive market and is generally a great choice, but does have some downsides.
 While quality has improved markedly with the latest updates, it's still not quite as good as that in some rivals, nor is Alfa’s infotainment system.